uhppoted/uhppoted-dll/doc/C++.md

 controller  controller serial number enabled     enables/disables PC control

-Returns:
-- 0  if the call succeeded.
-- -1 if the call failed.
-The error message can be retrieved using errmsg().
+Throws a uhppoted_exception if the call failed.
+The error message can be retrieved using the uhppoted_exception::what() method.
 ```

 ### `set_interlock`